sblanchet/pdserv/README.txt

 Installing the library will present you with a dynamic loadable module and a header file to include.

-See the documentation in the pdcomserv.h as well as the example for information to use the library.
+See the documentation in the pdserv.h as well as the example for information to use the library.

-Switches that you need for compiling and linking to the library are available using pkg-config command, which reads libpdcomserv.pc.
+Switches that you need for compiling and linking to the library are available using pkg-config command, which reads libpdserv.pc.
-# pkg-config --cflags libpdcomserv
+# pkg-config --cflags libpdserv
-# pkg-config --libs libpdcomserv
+# pkg-config --libs libpdserv

 Using the default installation paths (/opt/etherlab), pkg-config will not find its specification file using its default values.
 To help it, call: